A Summer Travel Program In Costa Rica

 In the La Fortuna area, we stay in a comfortable lodge located in a mountain valley.
 The lodge is locally owned and specializes in hosting teens and student groups.
 Rooms are for 2 to 4 students; each room has a private bathroom with hot water showers.
 Large group spaces located on the property are ideal for group activities.

-PACIFIC COAST SURF-CAMP
+PACIFIC COAST ALTERNATIVE MEDICINE & SURF-CAMP

 Participants stay at an ecolodge in southern Costa Rica located just steps from the beaches of Marino Ballena National Park.
 Accommodations are traditional hotel-style rooms shared by two to four students.
 The lodge is styled with an onsite swimming pool, hammocks, and common areas.